saikrishnatbijil/questdb.io/docs/reference/sql/alter-table-drop-column.md

 description: DROP COLUMN SQL keyword reference documentation.
 ---

-Drops a column from an existing table.
+Deletes a column from an existing table.

-Before the operation can proceed, any current transactions are committed, regardless of the success or failure of the `DROP` operation.
-Dropping a column does not lock the table for reading and does not wait on any reads to finish.

 Dropping columns will also attempt to remove files belonging to the column from all partitions, thus freeing up disk space immediately.
 If this is not